Table of Contents

-How does Sling TV work?
+How Does Sling TV Work?

 Sling TV lets you tune into live networks like Bravo, ESPN, History Channel, and HGTV.
 But that’s not all.
 Like other popular video-on-demand (VOD) streaming services such as Disney+ and Netflix, Sling TV also offers a library of on-demand videos you can watch anytime.
-With Sling TV, you’ll have much more mobility than you do with cable since you can enjoy your favorite shows and movies from your iOS and/or Android smartphone, tablet, smart TV, or gaming console.
-If you don’t have a smart TV, you can stream to your TV with a streaming device, like one of Roku’s devices or Google Chromecast to stream from your smartphone to your TV.

 Once you sign up for a Sling TV membership, just download the app and make sure you have a Wi-Fi connection to one of your devices to start watching.

-How much does Sling TV cost?
+How to Watch Sling TV

 For those who like to keep it simple, Sling TV has multiple great pricing models.
 There are three packages to choose from.